-In order for the applicant to be eligible for a marker they must, at least, provide information on affected products, the duration of the cartel and the names of the parties.
+For the applicant to be eligible for a marker, they must at least provide information on affected products, the duration of the cartel and the parties' names.
 A document showing the date and time of the application and granting time to prepare the required information and evidence will be given to the applicant by the assigned unit.
-A fine reduction may be available for the applicants that do not qualify for full immunity providing that they apply until the investigation report is served and they meet the conditions above.
+A fine reduction may be available for applicants who do not qualify for full immunity providing that they apply until the investigation report is served and meet the conditions above.